UW-GAC/pgsc_calc_wdl/README.md

 pvar | pvar file
 psam | psam file
-harmonize_scorefile | Boolean for whether to harmonize scorefile to consistent effect allele (default true) add_chr_prefix | Boolean for whether to add "chr" prefix to scorefile variant ids to match pvar (default true)
+harmonize_scorefile | Boolean for whether to harmonize scorefile to consistent effect allele (default true) add_chr_prefix | Boolean for whether to add "chr" prefix to scorefile variant ids to match pvar (default false) ancestry_adjust | Boolean for whether to adjust scores for ancestry using PCs pcs | optional file with PCs to adjust for ancestry subset_variants | optional list of variants to subset from the scorefile before running

 output description
 --- | ---
-scores | sscore file output by plink variants | variants included in sscore overlap | TSV file with fraction of overlapping variants for each score
+scores | sscore file output by plink adjusted_scores | if ancestry_adjust is true, a file with adjusted scores is returned variants | variants included in sscore overlap | TSV file with fraction of overlapping variants and ratio of squared weights for each score